-When an applicant rejects the second unit offer without good cause, the PHA will remove the applicant's name from the bedroom size wait list, and send notice to the family of such removal.
+When an applicant rejects the unit offer without good cause, the PHA will remove the applicant's name from the waiting list forthe bedroom-size wait list, and send notice to the family of such removal.
 The notice will inform the family of their right to request an informal hearing and the process for doing so (see Chapter 14).